-I am interested in issues relating to the economics of health, wellbeing and economic development.
-My dominant research theme is employing microeconometrics to evaluate the mechanism by which social determinants of health, and preference heterogeneity in individual/household decision making towards informing design of economic policy.
-I have developed new techniques to study well-being i.e., health related quality of life (the Australian Quality of Life (AQoL-8D); multidimensional deprivation.
-My recent and ongoing research uses causal inference and machine learning techniques to study impact of economic policy on health and well-being of individuals.
-I have empirically modelled: intrahousehold decision making; health related knowledge and behaviour in the context of HIV/AIDS; health and well-being in retirement; economic policy and behaviour; national and sub-national purchasing power parities (PPPs) using demand estimations; health and nutrition insecurity; malnutrition and child health.
+I am interested in issues relating to the economics of health, well-being and economic development.
+My dominant research theme is applying microeconomics to evaluate the mechanism by which social determinants of health, and preference heterogeneity in individual/household decision-making towards informing the design of the economic policy.
+I have developed new techniques to study well-being i.e., health-related quality of life (the Australian Quality of Life (AQoL-8D); multidimensional deprivation.
+My recent and ongoing research uses causal inference and machine learning techniques to study the impact of economic policy on the health and well-being of individuals.
+I have empirically modelled: intrahousehold decision making; health-related knowledge and behaviour in the context of HIV/AIDS; health and well-being in retirement; economic policy and behavior; national and sub-national purchasing power parities (PPPs) using demand estimations; health and nutrition insecurity; malnutrition and child health.

 My research has been published in highly ranked peer-reviewed journals including Health Economics, Journal of Economic Behaviour and Organisation, American Journal for Agricultural Economics, Social Science and Medicine, Energy Economics, Macroeconomic Dynamics, Review of Income and Wealth, Journal of Biosocial Sciences, Value in Health, Quality of Life Research, British Medical Bulletin, Economic Record among others.

 Previously, I have worked at the Department of Econometrics and Business Statistics and Department of Economics at Monash University, Melbourne and Center for Health Economics, Monash Business School at Monash University I received my PhD in Economics from the Australian National University, Canberra.